Fidelity, Vanguard and Schwab are massively popular investment companies. Money expert Clark Howard recommends all three.

 In addition to commission-free trades, Fidelity doesn’t make money on Payment for Order Flow (PFOF), and that often means you’ll get a better price per share.
-It offers several zero expense ratio mutual funds.
+It offers several zero expense ratio mutual funds (Fidelity Zero funds).
 And unlike Vanguard and Schwab, Fidelity doesn’t charge fees for things like insufficient funds or bank wires.

 Fidelity may offer the best investment education in the industry, especially when it comes to planning for retirement.

 The in-house Fidelity Viewpoints content, which provides market analysis, draws consistent praise.
 The company’s robust online learning center offers videos, articles, podcasts and infographics that cater to every level of investor.
 Fidelity also offers free in-person help and hosts investor seminars.

 The Fidelity Rewards Visa Signature credit card, which recently made our list of the best rewards credit cards, offers 2% cash back awarded as a $50 credit to your Fidelity investment account for every $2,500 you spend.